cjacker/wm-sdk-w60x/README.md

 # wm_sdk_w60x

-Forked of latest official Winner Macro W60x SDK G3.4 (Updated at Mar 20 2020).
+Forked of latest official Winner Macro W60x SDK V3.4 (Updated at Mar 20 2020).

-NOTE : Version number `G3.04` is identical to `G3.4`.
+NOTE : Upstream version number `G3.04.00` is identical to `V3.4`.

 It can be downloaded from https://www.winnermicro.com/upload/1/editor/1584693446529.zip

 There are various example codes merged from thingsturn.com and put at `Examples` dir.

+For complete W60x tutorial, please refer to https://github.com/cjacker/opensource-toolchain-w60x.

 # Usage